HeleneFi/Pull-Platform---Requirement-Repository/README.md

 Synchronize resources and needs to maximize potential and impact

-Pull people and resources around social objects as ‘attractors’ – Push possibilities
+Pull people and resources around [social objects as ‘attractors’] (http://www.slideshare.net/jess3/the-world-of-social-objects) –

-Match people and objects – Platform is people and conversation centric
+Push possibilities, match people and objects – Platform is people and conversation centric

 Create Contextualized Connections (revalue reap the potential of the hyperlink)
 * Ping things, concepts, people, data into a conversation (Pull Platform mechanism).
 * Point out objects that need work.
 Notify those that might be interested.
 * Ping from wherever you are within documents etc (rizzoma, Kune,  Hackpad) ideally via portable identities like email portability.
-* Link to context and follow from wherever you are "hook" (to people -in  response to-, conversations, posts –in reference to-, data update etc)
+* Link to context and follow from wherever you are "hook" (to people -response to-, conversations, posts –reference to-, data update etc)

 Pull related data from the web on ongoing basis